 It’s easiest to practice on a bright target such as the moon, before trying to photograph one of the planets or a deep sky object.
 Many people will say that you “can’t photograph deep-sky objects without a tracking mount” using the eyepiece projection method, but you can.

 I’d stick with shooting solar system objects only, as they are bright enough to capture in a short “auto” exposure from your camera.

-Here are some of the night sky targets I shot using the eyepiece projection method:
+Here are some of the night sky targets I shot using the afocal method: